The zero section of the universal semiabelian variety, and the double ramification cycle: Statement of results

 In this paper, we take this approach one step further.
-The Abel--Jacobi map does not extend to a morphism over all of $\overline{\calM}_{g,n}$, but it does extend to a morphism over the open part $\overline{\calM}_{g,n}^o$ of $\overline{\calM}_{g,n}$ parameterizing stable curves whose normalization has genus at least $g-1$.
-The compactified Jacobians of such curves are semiabelic varieties of torus rank one, and there exists an Abel--Jacobi map from $\overline{\calM}_{g,n}^o$ to the partial compactification $\calX_g'\to\calA_g'$.
-Computing the class of the zero section in the partial compactification and pulling it back, we find the class of the closure of the double ramification locus in $\overline{\calM}_{g,n}^o$.
+To extend the Abel--Jacobi map beyond $\calM_{g,n}^{ct}$, we need to allow the target abelian varieties to degenerate.
+The Torelli embedding $\calM_g\rightarrow\calA_g$ extends to a morphism $\oMg\to\oAg$ both to the perfect cone and the second Voronoi compactification, by \cite{namikawabook}, \cite{albr}, \cite{mevi}.
+The preimage of $\calA_g'$ under the Torelli morphism to any toroidal compactification is equal to the locus of stable curves of geometric genus $g-1$.
+The Abel--Jacobi map does not extend to this locus -- in examples \ref{fails1} and \ref{fails2}, we show that the Abel--Jacobi map cannot in general be defined for curves whose dual graph has a non-trivial cycle having more than one edge.
+However, the Abel--Jacobi map does extend to the open locus of stable curves having at most one non-separating node (equivalently, whose dual graph has at most one loop consisting of a single edge).
+Denoting this locus $\overline{\calM}_{g,n}^o$, we obtain a morphism $\overline{\calM}_{g,n}^o\to\calX_g'$.
+Computing the class of the zero section in the partial compactification and pulling it back, we find the class of the closure of the double ramification cycle in $\overline{\calM}_{g,n}^o$.